Pompeii and Pigs

 An exhibit and an inscription

-- Caecubum: Caecuban wine, known as the finest in the ancient world, produced on a coastal plain of Latium.
+• Caecubum: Caecuban wine, known as the finest in the ancient world, produced on a coastal plain of Latium.

-- Locustum Elixam: boiled lobster.
+• Locustum Elixam: boiled lobster.

-- Posca: a drink made of vinegar, water, and herbs, somewhat like modern shrub.
+• Posca: a drink made of vinegar, water, and herbs, somewhat like modern shrub.

-- Ptisanarium: a barley drink similar to horchata—odd because the Spanish word comes ultimately from Latin hordeum, “barley”, though our word tisane, meaning a medicinal drink, comes from ptisanarium.
+• Ptisanarium: a barley drink similar to horchata—odd because the Spanish word comes ultimately from Latin hordeum, “barley”, though our word tisane, meaning a medicinal drink, comes from ptisanarium.

-One surprising item in particular was related to a dish from the book, glires—dormice, either stuffed with pork, pine nuts, and spices and baked, or roasted and dipped in honey, a taste apparently handed down from the Etruscans.
-This was a terracotta jar called a glirarium in which the live rodents were kept and given loads of walnuts, chestnuts, and acorns.
-The jar had air holes, but was impossible for them to climb out of and was kept dark so they would think it was time to hibernate and stuff themselves, similar to the process the modern French use to fatten up ortolan buntings, their songbird delicacy.
+I was very much aware of the dish; it was one of those on offer in G&H. But I hadn’t heard of the glirarium, a terracotta jar in which the live rodents were kept and given loads of walnuts, chestnuts, and acorns.
+The jar had air holes, but was impossible for them to climb out of and kept dark so they would think it was time to hibernate and stuff themselves, similar to the process the modern French use to fatten up ortolan buntings, their forbidden songbird delicacy.

-Something else caught my eye as well, mostly because it was so cute: a small silver votive figurine of a chubby piglet.
-This was clearly the same type of ex-voto I’ve described previously.
-The Ashmolean placed it within a section about the atrium of the Roman home, specifically in the lararium, where I did not think it would have appeared in ancient times (though it was linked thematically with artifacts that would).
+I did not think it would have appeared there in ancient times (though it was linked thematically with artifacts that would).
 In the examples I had previously seen, such an item would be placed in a shrine of the god to which it was dedicated, in this case, Hercules (and it also hails from Herculaneum, where there must’ve been at least one important one), with its form a likely reference to the Erymanthian Boar (aper Erymanthius), the capture of which made up his fourth labor.

-The piglet bears an inscription as such items invariably do:
+The piglet bears an inscription, as such items invariably do:

 HER•VOE•M•L•